-Visit your local Costco, Home Depot, and Lowes for example to shop prices (Look for panels that easily go together and can be taken apart with clamps, versus the type you have to put together yourself/set up/wrap and tie that cannot be easily moved or taken apart.
+Visit your local Home Depot and Lowes for example to shop prices (Look for panels that easily go together and can be taken apart with clamps, versus the type you have to put together yourself/set up/wrap and tie that cannot be easily moved or taken apart.
 Get size (length, height, and width) that will grow with your pup.
-For example for a small size dog 4 feet in height may be fine for a small breed who is not a climber, but for larger breeds go at least 6 feet in height.
-If you have a climber, look to purchase a safety top.
+For example for a small size dog 4 feet in height may be fine (unless your pup is a climber!) for larger breeds go high like 6 feet.
+For climbers see if you can purchase a top that attaches.
 Remember to get a shade cloth top for your kennel (normally find in the same section as the kennels).
 Pre-plan what surface you are going to place it on (Dirt or Grass: does your pup dig? worried may dig out?
 Cement?
-Bricks?
-Wood Patio?
 Etc.) Have a nice comfy crate or dog house inside.
 Can ad misters to make cooler area.
-You will want to set it up in an area that will shaded and protected.
-Think about adding a tented (so rain doesn't pool/falls away) tarp in the rainy season to keep the area dry for your pup.
+You will want to set it up in an area that will preferably shaded and protected.
+Think about adding a tarp in the rainy season to keep the area dry for your pup.